-Unsurprisingly, we observed a SOTA level of performance in audited MT services under baseline conditions, with BLEU scores ranging from 0.429 (GPT-3.5) to 0.469 (Google).
-However, performance consistently degrades as more synthetic dyslexic style-errors occur.
-Figure 1 shows a nearly linear drop in BLEU score, along with the increase in words perturbed by dyslexic errors.
-While GPT-3.5 has the lowest baseline BLEU score, it is also least impacted by the increase of dyslexic errors.
+Unsurprisingly, we observed a SOTA level of performance in audited MT services at the baseline condition, with BLEU score ranging from 0.429 (GPT3.5) to 0.469 (Google).
+However, the performance consistently degrades as more synthetic dyslexic style errors occur.
+Figure 1 shows a near linear drop in BLEU score, along with the increase of words perturbed with dyslexic errors.
+While GPT3.5 has the lowest baseline BLEU score, it is also least impacted by the increase of dyslexic errors.
 In contrast, the performance of Azure MT drops most drastically when encountering more dyslexic errors.
-In terms of error types, we observe that most services struggle more with "real-word errors" stemming from homophones and confusion sets, rather than syntactic errors like letter confusion; Azure being the only exception.
-This observation
+In terms of error types, we notice that most services have more difficulties dealing with "real word errors" from homophone and confusion set, rather than syntactic errors like letter confusion, with Azure being the only exception.
+This observation is consistent with previous findings that real word errors in dyslexic writing pose greater challenges for NLP models (Pedler and Mitton, 2010; Rello et al., 2015a).